Don Bacon: 119th Congress

 Bacon was seated in the 119th United States Congress in January 2025, just before the start of the second Trump administration.

-Since Trump's return to office, Bacon has been one of the loudest Republican critics of the administration's aggressive moves to reshape the U.S. government and America's role in the world.
-He has vocally rebuked Trump's handling of the War in Ukraine, saying "he's been very weak... he's been a bit of an appeaser to Russia."
+Since Trump's return to office, Bacon has been one of the most vocal Republican critics of the administration's aggressive moves to reshape the U.S. government and America's role in the world.
+He has consistently rebuked Trump's handling of the War in Ukraine, saying, "he's been very weak... he's been a bit of an appeaser to Russia."
 He criticized cuts made by DOGE, such as the elimination of AmeriCorps, as "haphazardly eliminating every program a software engineer fails to appreciate."
 He pushed back against efforts to cut Medicaid, telling the White House that he would not accept more than $500 billion in cuts.
 Bacon joined a coalition that avoided a government shutdown by passing a continuing resolution, angering Trump allies that preferred to force budget cuts through a shutdown.
 Bacon called for the firing of Secretary of Defense Pete Hegseth, whom he called "an amateur", following reports of Hegseth's repeated unauthorized use of Signal to discuss military plans.
 He later criticized Trump's decision to fire National Security Advisor Mike Waltz and Timothy D. Haugh, director of the National Security Agency and U.S. Cyber Command, after Trump fired them and others on the advice of conspiracy theorist Laura Loomer.
 Following President Trump's Liberation Day tariffs package which implemented severe import duties against nearly every country in the world, Bacon introduced a bill to curtail presidential tariff powers and warned of a recession.
 Trump responded that he would veto the bill.
 Bacon was the lone Republican "nay" vote on the bill to codify President Trump's executive order renaming the Gulf of Mexico in U.S. federal documents to the "Gulf of America."